Last reviewed: 22 Nov 2024

 - wing-shaped conjunctival overgrowth onto corneal surface

-- history of chronic UV light exposure
+- history of chronic ultraviolet light exposure

 - ocular irritation, burning, and tearing